Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 HISTORY

+Version 6:
+-traified and translated all lines for PID
+-fixed text format error for EE (non-English versions) -"7th party members" for some item checks considered -corrected entry for "Beregost_House08_L2" in cpmvars.tpas -resttalk crossmod with Brandock should also fire if Brandock is "7th party member" -more SoD "interjections" (woof!)
+-journal entry about Brage's gauntlets should be removed when Brage's quest is finished -improved transition to BGII
+-added check to forbit install of mod after EET_End -changed internal structure so temporary "autotra" foldr is used for text formatting -typo corrections

 Version 5.1:
 -added needed definition for variable "newline" so SoD end cutscene gets patched correctly: Grey should move with the group in SoD end cutscene.
 -changed name in the .ini for better Package names when using ALIEN's Infinity Auto Packager.